TerraFirmaCraft/Documentation/1.12.x/oregen.md

 permalink: /1.12.x/oregen/
 ---

-## Ore Generation Configuration
+# Ore Generation

 TFC's ore generation is currently done using a JSON configuration based system.
 This can be customized by either addon makers, by providing their own ore generation files, or by pack makers.
 It is mostly meant to be used with TFC / addon added ores, however it can be used (in a limited sense) by other mod ores.

-(This will change in 1.15+, it will become much more similar + customizable to the Realistic Ore Veins mod)
+For addons interested in adding TFC-compatible ores, see how to add TFC [registry types](/Documentation/1.12.x/registry-types/)

-### Files
+## Files

 TFC will look for any files in the `config/tfc/` directory (recursively) for ore generation.
 If there are none, a default one is generated.
 If you are noticing problems with ore generation, **check the log for messages**, as in most cases ore veins will output various errors if problems are present in the configuration.